jepstein-eagle/adaptable/packages/adaptable/readme/functions/column-info_function.md

 It also contains a summary of all Functions associated with that Column, together with buttons to add / edit and delete related items.

+The Column Information function allows you to see at a glance everything relevant to a particular column.

+Additionally you can use the popup to add new AdapTable objects for that column (as appropriate to its data type).

 ## UI Elements
 To Do